In This Article

 • Relax on sugar-white sand that rivals Caribbean beaches, just minutes from Tampa's city center.

-• Picnic with family and friends in shaded picnic areas—perfect for homemade lunches or casual gatherings.
+• Picnic with family and friends in shaded picnic areas.
+I find this beach perfect for homemade lunches or casual gatherings.
+Does it get crowded?
+Yes, but that's part of its charm.

-• Dine nearby at one of Tampa’s many restaurants if you're looking to step off the sand for a local bite to eat.
+• Dine nearby at one of Tampa’s many restaurants.
+Step off the sand for a local bite to eat.

 Cost: